 Watch: Boston Ballet

 Boston Ballet's Carmen program was canceled hours before the curtain was set to rise on opening night.
 The company has posted a playlist of extended clips of the ballets that they were supposed to perform: Helen Pickett's Tsukiyo and Petal, Jorma Elo's Carmen and George Balanchine's Serenade.
-The performances have been rescheduled for August 20-30.

 Watch: The Giving Tree